In this article, we’ll discuss the transfer of property rights after death and the value of placing heirs on a title to real estate.

 If these criteria are met, then the heirs will actually take title to the real estate.
 Then if they want to sell the real estate, they can do so because they are owners of the property.

-Click here to see the Maricopa County Superior Court – Affidavit for Transfer of Title to Real Property
+Click here to see the Maricopa County Superior Court – Affidavit for Transfer of Title to Real Property.
+Get access to other state and county resources on our Legal Resources page.

 If the deceased had done some preplanning, they could also have done what’s called a beneficiary deed.
 This type of deed was executed while they were still living.